Radio Islam: Criticism

-A 2003 report commissioned by the European Monitoring Centre on Racism and Xenophobia described Radio Islam as "one of the most radical right wing anti-Semitic homepages on the net with close links to radical Islam groups", one of a number of "racist and xenophobic sites" which "utilis[e] the denial of the Holocaust as a component of anti-Semitic agitation" and "make use of the entire spectrum of anti-Semitic stereotypes".
+A 2003 report commissioned by the European Monitoring Centre on Racism and Xenophobia described Radio Islam as "one of the most radical right wing anti-Semitic homepages on the net with close links to radical Islam groups", like Hamas, Islamic State, Al-Qaeda and Hezbollah, one of a number of "racist and xenophobic sites" which "utilis[e] the denial of the Holocaust as a component of anti-Semitic agitation" and "make use of the entire spectrum of anti-Semitic stereotypes".
 The Southern Poverty Law Center has described Radio Islam as "a Stockholm-based neo-Nazi propaganda outfit" which "contains a treasure trove of antisemitica" and Ahmed Rami as a "key IHR (Institute for Historical Review) ally" and "a key promoter of anti-Semitism worldwide".
 The Stephen Roth Institute lists it among a number of "Holocaust denial and/or neo-Nazi pages".
 The Anti-Defamation League notes that the site "promotes a myriad of anti-Semitic works", and states that it "demonstrates the implicit connection between Holocaust denial and other forms of anti-Semitism".
 Per Ahlmark, co-founder of the Swedish Committee Against Antisemitism, has described Radio Islam as "the most vicious anti-Jewish campaign in Europe since the Third Reich."

 Namesake Confusion

 It bears no relationship to RadioIslam.com, a website live streaming a daily Muslim talk radio program on public affairs.
 Radio Islam airs in Chicago on WCEV 1450 AM every day from 6-7 PM CST.
 It is produced by Sound Vision Foundation.
 Its executive producer is Abdul Malik Mujahid who also chairs the board of Parliament of the World's Religions.

 There are also two other websites bearing the "radioislam" address: radioislam.org.za and radioislam.org.mw, which are based in South Africa and Malawi respectively, and cover matters relating to Islam from their own perspectives.
-The former location of the website (and previously radio station) referred to on this page - radioislam.org - has been changed to islam-radio.net, presumably to avoid confusion.
+The former location of the website (and previously radio station) referred to on this page – radioislam.org – has been changed to islam-radio.net, presumably to avoid confusion.